 WOLF RESTORATION IN COLORADO

-Question: If wolf restoration occurs in Colorado, how can we develop and implement collaborative solutions to minimize stakeholder conflict and human-wolf conflict?
+Question: How can we develop and implement collaborative solutions to minimize stakeholder conflict and human-wolf conflict regarding wolf restoration in Colorado?
 How can we educate the public and decision-makers regarding the science behind wolves?

 Participants: Government, sovereign nations, stakeholder groups (e.g., ranchers, hunters, environmental NGO's), and academic institutions.

 CULTURE OF CARNIVORE TOLERANCE